 Like uttering “Beyonce” or “Elvis,” you need only say, “Jazzfest,” to legions of long-term fans, and they’ll know what you mean.
-The annual New Orleans Jazz and Heritage Festival, first held in Congo Square in 1970, now draws close to a half million attendees over the course of seven days in late April and early May.
+The annual New Orleans Jazz and Heritage Festival, first held in Congo Square in 1970, now draws close to a half million attendees to the festival grounds.
 Hear every music genre from jazz and gospel, to r&b and rock from the multiple stages throughout the Fair Grounds.

 But the festival is more than all those great sounds.
 While music certainly takes center stage, the festival’s culinary offerings are a close second, followed by, in no particular order, spectacular people watching, the after fest shows around town and back to food.
 People come just to get their mitts on fest favorites such as mango freeze, cochon de lait po-boy and Crawfish Monica, just to name a few.
 Held on the Fair Grounds Race Course where Gentilly meets Bayou St. John, Jazz Fest is an annual tradition for a legion of locals and fans from all over the world.